 My name is Alexander Andreev and you can find me over the Internets by nickname Arav.

 Who am I?
 I'm a russian guy of age 27 who loves tinkering with computers.
-More on me you can read on neocities' page.
+Some more on me you can read on neocities' page.

 Why am I doing all of this?
 I run my machines 24/7 anyway, so why not make them do some useful work that they can handle.
-Such as simple radio, FTP server, Tor relay and I2P node, e-mail server, web and so on.
+Such as simple radio, file share via HTTP and FTP, Tor relay and I2P node, e-mail server, web and so on.

 Why am I almost “doxxing” myself?
 Yes, since I host straight from my home you can get my city, but so can I do with you (if you don't use VPN or Tor :)).
 I don't think that's a problem.
 What's more important is that my data belongs only to me and I can access it from anywhere. :) That was a main goal of having a home server.

 But in addition I have my age, name and surname disclosed!
 Not a big deal for me as well. :)

 Why particularly that slogan?
 I just wanted sort of a slogan that'd fit under the logo and that was the first thing came in my mind.
 And eventually it became permanent as everything that was ever meant to be temporary. :) I actually like it.
 Don't you think of your websites as of very special place of your own?
 Of course you do. :) And who we are if not the wanderers that are wandering through the Intenets in searching for something we'd like? xD

 Why English only?
 I want this place to be accessible by wide audience, and English happen to be todays lingua franca.
 Second, I do that to practice English.
 And I'm lazy to maintain two versions of the same thing.